 - 1 package taco seasoning (or 2 tbsp +3/4 tsp of my homemade taco seasoning)

 - 1 bag of your favorite corn chips

 - Lime Wedges

 - Cilantro leaves

 - Combine the Rotel, diced tomatoes, refried beans, corn, taco seasoning, and chicken broth in your slow cooker.
 Mix well until thoroughly combined.

 - Add chicken and set to low for 7-8 hours or high for 4 hours.

 - When chicken is cooked through, remove it and shred it using two forks or whatever method you prefer.
 Add chicken back in and serve.

-- We like to top it with shredded cheese, avocado, squeeze of lime and cilantro leaves.
+- We like to top it with shredded cheese, avocado, a squeeze of lime, and cilantro leaves.
 We also like to crush our tortilla chips in the soup and let them soak up the flavor.
 So yummy!